Skip to main content

 • Y-axis:

-• Title: set the title of your Y-axis
+• Title: Set the title of your Y-axis

-• Align: choose the position you want to display your Y-axis (left or right of the chart).
+• Align: Choose the position you want to display your Y-axis (left or right of the chart).
 This is particularly useful when you have multiple Y-axes.

-• Min, Max: by default, this will choose the min and max value of your data, but here you can specify the minimum and maximum limit of your Y-axis
+• Min, Max: By default, this will choose the min and max value of your data, but here you can specify the minimum and maximum limit of your Y-axis

 • Show data label: show the raw number of data points in your series

-• Stack series: when a series is split into different groups, this option will stack your groups on one another.
-You can either display the stack using raw value, or use percentage.
+• Stack series: When a series is split into different groups, this option will stack your groups on one another.
+You can either display the stack using raw value or use percentage.

 • Display "Total" value in tooltip